VKorelsky/p2p-snake-raft/README.md

   - newPersistedEvent - when we are applying something to the state machine
 - Iterator over peer pool so that I can ping each peer separatel

-CHECKPOINT 06/05:
+CHECKPOINT 07/05

-- missing console.log everywhere to check if it can work ok
-- handle cluster membership changes (e.g a new follower joins etc)
+- Try it and debug everything that comes up

 SIGNALER